The U.S. Government used treaties as one means to displace Indians from their

 relocation in the Treaty of New Echota, which Congress ratified against the

-protests of Daniel
+protests of

-Webster and Henry
+Webster and

 Clay in 1835.
 The Cherokee signing party represented only a faction of

-the Cherokee, and the majority followed Principal Chief John
+the Cherokee, and the majority followed Principal Chief

 Ross in a desperate attempt to hold onto their land.
 In response,